Monsanto, McDs, Coke and Friends Miseducate Registered Dietitians About the “Benefits” of Processed Food

 First, here’s a little background on the cast of characters in this little propaganda drama.

 The Academy of Nutrition and Dietetics

-The Academy of Nutrition and Dietetics (AND) is “the world’s largest organization of food and nutrition professionals” and is made up of registered dieticians and dietetic technicians.
+The Academy of Nutrition and Dietetics (AND) is “the world’s largest organization of food and nutrition professionals” and is made up of registered dietitians and dietetic technicians.
 Their mission states, “The Academy of Nutrition and Dietetics is a multidimensional organization that strives to improve the nation’s health and advance the profession of dietetics through research, education, and advocacy.”
 The group claims to be ” the public’s and news media’s best source for the most accurate, credible and timely food and nutrition information” and they are committed to the ongoing education of their members and the general public.

 The International Food Information Council

 The IFIC is “your nutrition and food safety resource”, allegedly committed to helping out both consumers and professionals.
 According to their website, “The International Food Information Council Foundation provides food safety, nutrition, and healthful eating information to help you make good and safe food choices.”

 The IFIC sounds absolutely awesome until you learn who their sponsors are: “IFIC receives funding from the usual suspects — including, but not limited to, Cargill, Coca-Cola, Dr. Pepper Snapple Group, General Mills, Mars, McDonald’s, Monsanto, Pepsi Co, Red Bull, and Yum!
 Brands (this last being the parent company of Taco Bell, Pizza Hut, KFC, and WingStreet).”

 Finally, we have our heroes, a group of rebel dietetic professionals.
 Dietitians for Professional Integrity stand for everything that is right about the field of nutrition and dietetics.
 They promote real food for real health.
 Their mission: